-For those looking for simple ways to save energy in their home, help is at hand!
-There has never been a better time to make small but effective changes to your household energy consumption, and the kitchen is a great place to start.
+If you're looking for simple solutions to save energy in the kitchen, help is at hand!
+There has never been a better time to make small but effective changes to your household energy usage and the kitchen is a great place to start.

 In this guide, we provide you with some top tips to help you save energy in the kitchen and reduce your household bills.

-Home cooking is great for your diet, however, if you aren’t using energy efficiently whilst doing this, it can lead to high energy bills.
-Below we list some ways you could save energy in your kitchen.
+Home cooking is great for your diet, however if you aren’t using energy efficiently whilst doing this, it can lead to high energy bills.

-Get into the habit of keeping your toaster, kettle, microwave, oven and washing machine unplugged at the wall— this simple measure could help you save approximately £35 on your annual energy bill.
-As an extra incentive, this also reduces the risks of an electrical fire.
+Get into the habit of keeping your toaster, kettle, microwave, oven and washing machine unplugged at the wall.
+This simple measure could help you save around £35 on your annual energy bill.
+As an extra incentive, it will reduce the risks of an electrical fire.

 It is much more efficient to heat water in a kettle rather than on the hob.
 If you need water for cooking, heat it in the kettle and transfer to a pan.
 Only fill the kettle up with the exact amount of water you need rather than to the brim.

-There are a lot of ways to save energy when you are cooking, such as chopping vegetables into smaller pieces to reduce cooking times.
+There are a lot of ways to save energy when you are cooking.
+For example, chopping vegetables into smaller pieces can reduce cooking times.

 For those who live in couples or alone, another great way to reduce the energy you use in the kitchen is batch cooking.
-This requires a bit of planning but is a great energy, time and money saver (especially if you use your excess food for your lunch at work!)
-The basic idea is that you cook two or more things at once, thus reducing the amount of time the oven needs to be on.
+This requires a bit of planning but is a great energy, time and money saver.
+You can even use your excess food for your lunch at work!

-Using energy-saving lightbulbs like LEDs and CFLs in your kitchen and other areas of your home could help you save energy and reduce your household bills.
+Using energy saving lightbulbs like LEDs and CFLs can help you save energy in the kitchen.
 The Energy Saving Trust estimates that you could save around £40 on your annual energy bills by replacing all the bulbs in your home with LED lightbulbs.